vectorgrp/sil-kit/docs/demos/demos.rst

 .. |SystemController| replace::  |UtilDir|/sil-kit-system-controller

 .. |DemoAbstractCAN| replace::
-  The `CanWriter` application sends CAN frames to the `CanReader` application including frame acknowledgement handling.
+  The `CanWriter` application sends CAN frames to the `CanReader` application including frame acknowledgment handling.
 .. |DemoAbstractETH| replace::
-  The `EthernetWriter` application sends Ethernet frames to the `EthernetReader` application including frame acknowledgement handling.
+  The `EthernetWriter` application sends Ethernet frames to the `EthernetReader` application including frame acknowledgment handling.
 .. |DemoAbstractLIN| replace::
   A two-node LIN Setup with a `LinMaster` and a `LinSlave` application.
   Includes a simple scheduling mechanism and demonstrates controller sleep / wakeup handling.